All 'Bout 'EBE:

 Software: N4PY Pegasus Plus rig control software; SKCCLogger; N1MM Logger Plus

-Keyer/Keys: Hamcrafters/K1EL WinKeyer USB SMT; Microsoft Ergonomic Keyboard; Vibroplex Vibrokeyer Deluxe converted to a Sideswiper/Cootie Key; Brown Brothers CTL-B Iambic Paddles/Straight Key
+Keyer/Keys: Hamcrafters/K1EL WinKeyer USB SMT; Microsoft Ergonomic Keyboard; Vibroplex Vibrokeyer Deluxe converted to a Sideswiper/Cootie Key; Brown Brothers CTL-B Double Key

-For all of his SKCC activity when using the CCC, Chip uses either the Vibroplex Sideswiper/Cootie key or the Brown Brothers CTL-B's Straight Key.
+For all of his SKCC activity when using the CCC, Chip uses either the Vibroplex Sideswiper/Cootie key or the Brown Brothers Straight Key.

 Below is a view of the CCC computer's screen in SKCC mode.

-Below is what the CCC computer's screen looks like in general (non-SKCC) contest mode.
+Below is what the CCC computer's screen looks like in general (non-SKCC) casual contesting mode.

 The windows to the left of and beneath N4PY Pegasus Plus are N1MM Logger Plus.

-In addition to SKCCLogger's windows, the window to the left of N4PY Pegasus Plus is the DX Watch feature here on QRZ; the window to the right of N4PY Pegasus Plus is N1MM Grayline.
+In addition to the Excel logging window, the window to the left of N4PY Pegasus Plus is the Reverse Beacon Network with Firefox web browser; the window to the right of N4PY Pegasus Plus is N1MM Grayline.
 Weather Watcher Plus is also running.

 The photo below shows the Ten-Tec Model 302 Remote Encoder/Keypad for QSY and other Jupiter control functions via N4PY Pegasus Plus.
-The 302's keypad controls Sweep, ATTN, Spot, Band Up, Band Down, Side-tone Level, RIT [A=B for DX mode], PBT [Split for DX mode], Filter Tune, AF Gain, RF Gain, Tuning Steps, Return Encoder to VFO-A QSY, VFO A/B, and Numerical Frequency Entry) via N4PY Pegasus Plus; Hamcrafters/K1EL WinKeyer USB used with N1MM Logger Plus; Vibroplex Vibrokeyer Deluxe Sideswiper/Cootie Key; Brown Brothers CTL-B Double Key.
+The 302's keypad controls Sweep, ATTN, Spot, Band Up, Band Down, Side-tone Level, RIT (VFO A=B for DX Mode), PBT (VFO A/B Split for DX Mode), Filter Tune, AF Gain, RF Gain, Tuning Steps, Return Encoder to VFO-A QSY, VFO A/B, and Numerical Frequency Entry.
+Also shown is the Hamcrafters/K1EL WinKeyer USB used with N1MM Logger Plus; Vibroplex Vibrokeyer Deluxe Sideswiper/Cootie Key; Brown Brothers CTL-B Double Key.